 Tether (USDT) is a stablecoin (stable currency) with 1:1 parity with the dollar, whose collateral is supposed to be in fiat.
 Nobody knows where’s the money.

+Where is the $68 billion in Tether, the most popular stablecoin?
 In other words, in theory, Tether has enough assets to back its current capitalization of over $68 billion.
 If this were true, we would be talking about one of the largest banks in the world.
 However, numerous investigations have shown that the coin barely has any cash backing its value.
 A new report from Bloomberg has attempted to follow the Tether money trail and find out where it is.
 From Taiwan to the Bahamas to Puerto Rico to the French Riviera to China.
-Where Tether keeps his money is an unknown.
-What is clear is that the company's origins seem hazy, as much or more so than its present and future.
+Where Tether keeps his money is unknown.
+What is clear is that the company’s origins seem hazy, as much or more so than its present and future.

 Conspiracy theories have surrounded the Tether company since its birth.
 Some say the Chinese mafia or the CIA controls it.
 Others link it to the death of John Mcafee in July of this year.
-The Bloomberg report notes that Linkedin has only 20 employees for a company that manages more than $68 billion.
+The Bloomberg report notes that LinkedIn has only 20 employees for a company that manages over $68 billion.

 History of Tether

-Faced with threats of justice, Brock Pierce gives his shares for free to Phil Porter and Devasini, Bitnifex's CFO.
+Faced with threats of justice, Brock Pierce gives his shares for free to Phil Porter and Devasini, Bitnifex’s CFO.
 Thanks to the union with the Bitnifex exchange, Tether became popular and began to trade on other exchanges.
-In March 2017, there was already more than $50 million Tether in circulation.
+In March 2017, more than $50 million of Tether was already in circulation.
 However, in April 2017, the Taiwanese banks where Tether and Bitnifex kept their money closed their accounts, and Tether executives charter private jets to move the cash from Taiwan to Puerto Rico.

 In Puerto Rico, they partner with a startup known as Noble Bank International.
-John Betts, director of Noble Bank, claims in the report that during the time he worked with Tether, they had more than 98% of their reserves in cash.
-However, rumors about it not being backed by anything began to circulate on social media, and the U.S. Trade Commission and the FBI opened an investigation.
+John Betts, director of Noble Bank, claims in the report that they had more than 98% of their reserves in cash when he worked with Tether.
+However, rumors about it not being backed by anything began circulating on social media, and the U.S. Trade Commission and the FBI opened an investigation.

-In 2017, the cryptocurrency boom occurred, and Tether reached a value of more than $1 billion.
+2017 the cryptocurrency boom occurred, and Tether reached more than $1 billion.
 At this point, Betts urges Devasini to conduct an audit to respond to criticism, but the latter refuses.
-According to Betts, Devasini had started using the $1 billion reserves to make investments, totally against Tether's principles.
+According to Betts, Devasini had started using the $1 billion reserves to make investments, totally against Tether’s principles.
 If the investments went wrong, Tether holders could lose their money, causing a conflict of interest between Betts, Devasini, and Porter.
-Finally, Devasini buys Porter's share for $300 million and takes the money out of Noble Bank, causing the bank to fail.
+Finally, Devasini buys Porter’s share for $300 million and takes the money out of Noble Bank, causing the bank to fail.

 In 2019, instead of admitting that Bitnifex was insolvent, Devasini filled this hole with loans from Tether reserves, leaving the stablecoin without backing.
 In fact, in February of that year, Tether changed the slogan on its website.
-It is no longer, "Tether is backed 1:1 with the dollar."
-It becomes, "Every Tether is always 100% backed by our reserves, which include traditional currencies and cash equivalents and, sometimes, may include other assets and loan credits extended by Tether to third parties, which may include affiliated entities."
+No longer, “Tether is backed 1:1 with the dollar.”
+It becomes, “Every Tether is always 100% backed by our reserves, which include traditional currencies and cash equivalents and, sometimes, may include other assets and loan credits extended by Tether to third parties, including affiliated entities.”
 The change showed the direction the company was heading.

 However, in May 2019, Bitnifex raised a $1 billion investment from several cryptocurrency traders.
 Devasini uses this money to fill Tether’s reserves.
 With the arrival of the pandemic, Tether’s growth is exponential, eventually selling more than 17 billion Tethers.
 It is, according to market capitalization, one of the largest cryptocurrencies.